xdmushui/partner-center-sdk/develop/partner-center-webhooks.md

 Generates a test event to validate the Webhooks registration.
 This test is intended to validate that you can receive events from Partner Center.
 Data for these events will be deleted 7 days after the initial event is created.
 You must be registered for the “test-created” event, using the registration API, before sending a validation event.

+>[!NOTE]
-**Note** There is a throttle limit of 2 requests per minute when posting a validation event.
+>There is a throttle limit of 2 requests per minute when posting a validation event.

 **Resource URL**
 https://api.partnercenter.microsoft.com/webhooks/v1/registration/validationEvents